OctopusDeploy/docs/docs/packaging-applications/package-repositories/pushing-packages-to-the-built-in-repository.md

 The Octopus built-in repository has always supported NuGet packages, and since Octopus 3.3 it can [support many different types of packages](/docs/packaging-applications/supported-packages.md).
 :::

-We offer several ways to add/upload/push packages to the built-in feed:
+The built-in repository is enabled by default on each Octopus Server and we offer several ways to add/upload/push packages to it:

 - Using the Octopus web portal
 - Using your build server